Turee/kickstart-your-graphql-api-with-hasura/readme.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=D5W2cyiaUSA" target="_blank"><img src="http://img.youtube.com/vi/D5W2cyiaUSA/0.jpg" alt="subscriptions demo" width="480" height="360" border="10" /></a>

+Looks like our API is ready for the frontend team 😎.

 ## Discussion

 We implemented the backend with relative ease.
-Let's discuss a couple of points we need to take into account:
+Let's discuss a couple of points that might affect your decision to use Hasura.

 **Performance**

+As a backend engineer you are probably little worried how your system will perform under load.
+With Hasura you need to take following into account:

 - Hasura is [fast](https://blog.hasura.io/architecture-of-a-high-performance-graphql-to-sql-server-58d9944b8a87).
-- You can scale horizontally (subscriptions are implemented by watching database tables directly).
+- You can scale Hasura horizontally (subscriptions are implemented by watching database tables directly).
 - Only limitation is the performance of your PostgreSQL instance.
 Yet, you need to have _a lot_ of concurrent users to saturate a single PostgreSQL instance on modern hardware.

 **Business logic**